nodejs/node/CONTRIBUTING.md

 In order to get landed, a Pull Request needs to be reviewed and [approved](#getting-approvals-for-your-pull-request) by at least one Node.js Collaborator.
-If this Pull Request touches more than the documentation, then it also needs an all-green [CI (Continuous Integration) test run](#ci-testing).
-After that, as long as there is no objections from a Collaborator, this Pull Request can be merged.
-If you find your Pull Request waiting longer than you expect, see
+If the Pull Request touches more than the documentation, then it also need to pass a [CI (Continuous Integration) test run](#ci-testing).
+After that, as long as there are no objections from a Collaborator, the Pull Request can be merged.
+If you find your Pull Request waiting longer than you expect, see the
 [notes about the waiting time](#waiting-until-the-pull-request-gets-landed).

-When the Pull Request is landed, the person who land this will post a comment to the Pull Request page mentioning the commit(s) in which it is landed.
+When a collaborator lands your Pull Request, they will post a comment to the Pull Request page mentioning the commit(s) in which it is landed.
 GitHub often shows the Pull Request as `Closed` at this point, but don't worry.
 If you look at the branch you raised your